 400g of Leftover Turkey Meat

 100ml of Elmlea Double

 Preheat your oven to 180°C.

-Mix everything together, and add 4 tablespoons of plain flour.
-Stir it in to the mixture, so it is all absorbed.
-Now start adding your milk, bit by bit, mixing it in.
-After pouring in the full pint of milk you should have a delicious thick pie filling.
+Start adding your milk, bit by bit, mixing as you go.
+After pouring in the full pint of milk, you should have a delicious thick pie filling.

-Pie time.
-Roll out your first sheet of puff pastry.
-Place it on a sheet of baking paper, on a baking tray.
-Now spoon in your filling, keeping a 2cm border free around the edge.
-Smooth the filling out with your spoon.
-Brush egg yolk around the border, and then place your second puff pastry sheet on top (roll it out to make sure it fits with enough overlap.
+Spoon in your filling, keeping a 2cm border free around the edge.
+Smooth the filling out with a spoon.
+Brush egg yolk around the border and place the second pastry sheet on top (roll it out to make sure it fits with enough overlap).

 Press the 2 sheets of pastry together around the edge.
-Cut off any loose bits, and then go around the edges with a fork, pressing it down to create the seal.
+Cut off any loose bits.
+Go around the edges with a fork, pressing it down to create a seal.

 With a knife, run diagonal lines across the top of the pie to create a lattice effect.
 Brush it all over with egg yolk.
 Sprinkle on some sea salt.

 Place the pie in the oven for 35 minutes or until the pastry is golden.

 Remove from the oven, slice it up and serve with a big dollop of mustard.
 Enjoy.